urbanopt/urbanopt.github.io/installation/linux.md

 	```

-1. Add the `RUBYLIB` environment variable path pointing to OpenStudio Ruby location by pasting the following line into your `bash_profile`, `.zshenv` or similar file:
+1. Add the `RUBYLIB` environment variable path pointing to OpenStudio Ruby location by pasting the following line into your `.bash_profile`, `.zshenv` or similar file:

 	```terminal
 		export RUBYLIB=/usr/local/openstudio-X.X.X/Ruby